ryukirisame/learningRedis/learning.md

     - Score can represent: likes, views, engagement
 3. Priority Queues

+# TTL
+#### How Redis Removes Expired Keys
+Redis does NOT instantly delete every expired key exactly at expiration time.
+Instead Redis uses:
+- Passive Expiration - When the key is accessed, check if the key has expired -> delete it.
+- Active Expiration - Periodically scan keys and remove the expired ones.
+This optimizes memory instantly.

 # Redis Persistence
 - Redis is an in-memory data-store.
 So, if redis server crashes or restarts, does that mean all data in redis would be lost?
 Well, no. Redis does allow persistence.
 - Persisting to disk allows redis to recover data after restart.